posva/unplugin-vue-router/docs/guide/extending-routes.md

 </template>
 ```

+If you are using ESLint, you will need [to declare it as a global variable](../guide/eslint.md#definepage).

 ::: danger
 You cannot use variables in `definePage()` as its passed parameter gets extracted at build time and is removed from `<script setup>`.
 Similar to other macros like `definePageMeta()` in Nuxt.
 :::